 Nothing brings out the puppy in an older dog like playtime.
 Don’t let your senior get lazy.
 Here are some tips for keeping him up and running:

-- When vigorous play is no longer possible, try a quieter “hide and seek” game.
-Show your dog his favorite rawhide chew or treat, then hide it nearby.
+When vigorous play is no longer possible, try a quieter “hide and seek” game.
+Show your dog his favorite treat, like DENTASTIX, then hide it nearby.
 He’ll love using his sense of smell to find the reward and win your praise.

 While regular activity is excellent for older dogs, always keep a close eye on him for signs of pain or fatigue.
 With a little rest, he’ll be ready to play another day.